fl00ra/ax500_logs/README.md

 ```

 ### **3. Database Deployment**
-The database is currently only deployed on a local laptop.
+The database is currently only deployed on a local machine.
 Upon handing over the project, the database will be exported as an `.sql` file and stored in this repository.
 To set up the database on a new machine:

 1. Install MySQL Server.
 2. Clone this repository and navigate to the directory containing the `.sql` file.